Chapter environment (load once, reuse in subsequent code cells)

 Wallet Import Format (WIF)#

-Add version prefix:
+Add a version prefix:

-0x80for mainnet,0xEFfor testnet(Optional) Add compression flag: Append 0x01 if the public key will be compressed; this changes the final Base58 prefix
+0x80for mainnet,0xEFfor testnet.(Optional) Add a compression flag: if the matching public key will be compressed, append

-L or K: Mainnet private keys
+L or K: mainnet private key (compressed)

-c: Testnet private keys
+c: testnet private key

 Public Keys: Cryptographic Verification Points#